paise-org/paise-org.github.io/_pages/cfp.md

 download.
 See the latest versions <a href="https://www.ieee.org/conferences_events/conferences/publishing/templates.html">here</a>.

-Upload your submission in the official IPDPS Linklings portal <a href="https://ssl.linklings.net/conferences/ipdps/">submission server</a> in
+Please upload your submission in the official IPDPS Linklings portal <a href="https://ssl.linklings.net/conferences/ipdps/">submission server</a> in
 PDF format.
 Accepted manuscripts will be included in the IPDPS workshop proceedings.

 ### Important Dates